onmetal/documentation/docs/network/ddos.md

 ## Layer 7 Cloud Firewalls / CDNs

 You can also let your application care about DDoS protection.
 Maybe they need a CDN anyways?
-Then a valid approach could also be to just say: Hey, all applications need to use a Cloud CDN or WAF.
-Every service that gets DDoSed will otherwise be blackholed!
+Then a valid approach could also be to just say: *"Hey, all applications need to use a Cloud CDN or WAF.
+Every service that gets DDoSed will otherwise be blackholed!"*

 Layer 7 CDN / WAF combinations also come with a few other niceties.
-They do TLS offloading near the edge, accelerate static content using caches or can detect and filter our SQL injections.
+They do TLS offloading near the edge, accelerate static content delivery using caches or can detect and filter our SQL injections.

-Be careful, Layer 7 services can be even more expensive than scrubbing centers - but usually the costs scale pretty nice with the service's workload!
+Be careful, Layer 7 services can be even more expensive than scrubbing centers - but usually the costs scale pretty nice with the services' workload!

 Here are a few Layer 7 CDN/WAF services in alphabetical order: